Sir Martin Lindsay, 1st Baronet

 He first came to national attention in the 1930s, as a Polar explorer in Greenland.
+During the Second World War, Lindsay held a staff role in the Norwegian campaign, where he became sharply critical of the operation’s failures.
+He later commanded a battalion in Northwest Europe, was wounded in action, Mentioned in Despatches twice, and awarded the Distinguished Service Order.

-His front-line service during the Second World War, during which he commanded a battalion and was decorated for bravery, further added to his reputation.
-Immediately after the war he went into politics and served as a Member of Parliament for nearly two decades.
+Immediately after the war, he went into politics and served as a Member of Parliament for nearly two decades.
 In 1962, he was awarded a Baronetage of the United Kingdom, being created Baronet of Dowhill in the County of Kinross.

 Early life

-Lindsay was born to a long-established Scottish noble family and could trace direct descent, as 22nd in line, to the Sir William Lindsay who was ennobled as Lord Lindsay of Crawford in 1398.
+Lindsay was born to a long-established Scottish noble family and could trace direct descent, as 22nd in line to Sir William Lindsay of Rossie, 1st of Dowhill, a younger son of Sir Alexander Lindsay of Glenesk the third son of Sir David Lindsay, 6th Lord of Crawford.
 Martin Lindsay was himself the son of an officer in Britain's Indian Army who became a lieutenant colonel in the 2nd King Edward VII's Own Gurkha Rifles.

 Lindsay was educated at Wellington College and at the Royal Military College Sandhurst.